C.S. Alexis is an artist who specializes in painting, jewelry making, pyrographics (wood burning), and mixed media art.

 All basic color mixing can be done in the paint tray or on the actual piece of wood.

-Mixing colors directly in the paint tray is a good way to conserve paint—if you understand color mixing and the basics of a color wheel.
+- Mixing in the Tray: Mixing colors directly in the paint tray is a good way to conserve paint—if you understand color mixing and the basics of a color wheel.
 For example, yellow and red make orange, as shown in the photo.

-The same color can also be achieved by first applying a wash of yellow and then adding a wash of red across the top of the yellow.
+- Mixing on the Wood: The same color can also be achieved by first applying a wash of yellow and then adding a wash of red across the top of the yellow.
 You can see an example in the photo.

 Wet Stains Will Bleed